tvcutsem/harmony-reflect/README.md

   * Chrome (>= v19), with the following flag enabled: `chrome://flags/#enable-javascript-harmony` (copy/paste into your address-bar)
   * `node --harmony` (>= v0.7.8)

+Note: Chrome v38 seems to have [removed](https://code.google.com/p/v8/issues/detail?id=1543#c44) the `Proxy` constructor.
+As a result, this library cannot patch proxies on Chrome v38.

 You can also run the code in one of the following headless JavaScript shells:

   * `v8 --harmony` (>= v3.6)